Sleep myoclonus is involuntary, nonrhythmic muscle twitching that occurs either as a person falls asleep or during sleep.

 - sudden jerking of the arms, legs, or torso

 - shock-like muscle twitches that last for a brief period

 - muscle spasms that occur in response to external stimuli

 Simple forms of myoclonus, such as hiccups or sleep starts, can occur in healthy people without leading to serious complications.
 However, frequent or widespread myoclonus may indicate an underlying neurological disorder.

 People with sleep myoclonus may have difficulty falling asleep or experience poor sleep quality, which can lead to excessive daytime fatigue.

 The exact cause of myoclonus remains unknown.
-However, in most cases, myoclonus is associated with problems affecting the brain or spinal cord.
+However, in most cases, myoclonus is associated with problems affecting the

 Sleep myoclonus can occur by itself or alongside other symptoms of nervous system disorders.